Kennesaw Mountain High School: Construction

 Construction of the five buildings at the campus began in August 1999 and was completed in 14 months.
 The design, by Passantino & Bavier, Inc., used steel bowstring joists to allow for an arched roofline and the 140 ft clear span required for the gymnasium.
 Design and construction of the campus is the only Georgia project featured by the Steel Joist Institute.
 Included in the design, as requested by the school, was a plan so 70% of classrooms would have windows.

 Magnet program

 The Academy of Mathematics, Science, & Technology at Kennesaw Mountain is one of seven magnet schools at the high school level in the Cobb County School District.
-For the class of 2023, the Academy of Mathematics, Science, & Technology at Kennesaw Mountain had an acceptance rate of 52%, and the class of 2026, of those who where accepted into the Magnet Program had an average 8th grade PSAT 8/9 NPR of 93% for Math (520), and 92% for Evidence Based Reading and Writing (540).
+For the class of 2023, the Academy of Mathematics, Science, & Technology at Kennesaw Mountain had an acceptance rate of 52%, and the class of 2026, of those who were accepted into the Magnet Program had an average 8th grade PSAT 8/9 NPR of 93% for Math (520), and 92% for Evidence Based Reading and Writing (540).

 Athletics

-The Mustangs are a member of GHSA and participate in Region 6-AAAAAA.
+The Mustangs are a member of GHSA and participate in Region 7-AAAAAA.
 The school offers football, softball, cross country, volleyball, basketball, wrestling, swimming and diving, baseball, golf, marching band, lacrosse, soccer, tennis, and track and field.